scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-And this is the equivelent out-of-core search:
+And this is the equivalent out-of-core search:

 .. code-block:: python